vhforbes/sicp_studies/chapter-1/Chapter1.md

 This model of evaluating procedures and passing their result as arguments to the “father procedure” is a way to help us think about procedure application **NOT** a description of how the interpreter works.

 **_Conditional expressions_** are a way to makes tests and perform different operations accordingly.

+In the square root exercise we’ve seen that the problem can be divided into a number of subproblems.

+Is important that each procedure that solve one of those problems have a identifiable task and can be used as a module for defining other procedures.

+There’s no need to know the **_how_** the procedure computes the result or its implementation.
+We just need to know it works!

+We can regard the procedure as a **_black box_** this is called procedural abstraction.

+So when we define a procedure, it should be able to suppress detail.
+A user don’t need to know how it was implemented in order to use it!

+Procedures to be actually a black box need to have their arguments names in the local scope of the procedure itself.
+The name of the arguments used by the one who implements should not matter to the user of that procedure.

+In a procedure we have two types of variables:

+- Bound variable ⇒ The ones passed as arguments.
+We can change them however we want as long as we change them inside the procedure.
+- Free variable ⇒ If is not bound is free. (ex. < , abs , - ).

+If we change a name of a bound variable to _abs_ for example, we would capture the meaning of it and introduce a bug.

+The bond variables declaration inside a procedure is called **_scope._**

+In the sqrt example, we have a bunch of auxiliary procedures define in the same scope as it.

+What if it was a large program and somebody defined a procedure also called good-enough?.

+So avoid this clashing, we can allow the procedure to have internal definitions.

+Procedures defined inside the procedure itself.

+Since X was defined in the sqrt-lexical procedure, the procedures insidealso have access to the x.
+So we can make them FREE VARIABLES inside the definitions of the subprocedures. (see: lexical-scope.rkt)